DFE-Digital/tra-digital-design-history/app/posts/teacher-misconduct/2022-08-17-plan-to-build.md

 Much of the employer form is shared with the public form.

-A member of the public would continue to be directed to the form download via the screener.
+A member of the public would continue to be directed to a downloadable form via the screener.

 With this build we would also need:

 - integration with Teacher misconduct system (TMS)
 - a case worker view of the form (perhaps a PDF for TMS)
+- a version of the form to send to the accused teacher

 ### Integration with TMS